ahoward/ro/README.md

 ## DESCRIPTION

-ro is a tiny tool for managing tidy bundles of web content on disk
+ro is a tiny tool for managing tidy bundles of web content in github

+and serving it automatically as a static headless CMS

+via GitHub Actions and GitHub Pages.

+# WIP...